Discover 5 Best Iconic Temples the exotic Temples in Bali

 Read Also: Popular Bali Tourism Articles

 1. Tanah Lot Temple

 Tanah Lot Temple is one of the exotic temples in Bali that has natural beauty with stunning Tanah Lot Bali sunset.
-It is one of the best places in Bali to see unique offshore setting and sunset backdrops.
+It is one of the best places in Bali to see the unique offshore settings and sunset backdrops.
 Further, Tanah Lot comes from the word “Tanah” which means land and “Lot” (Lod), which means the sea.
 Since it is positioned on the sea or on the beach like floating when the tidal seawater can be interpreted.
 Tanah Lot Temple is located in Beraban Village, Kediri District, Tabanan Regency.
-On the southern coast of the island of Bali, approximately 25 kilometers from Denpasar City.
+On the southern coast of the island of Bali, approximately 25 kilometres from Denpasar City.
 Tanah Lot Temple stands on a large sea reef overlooking the Indian Ocean.

-In fact, the existence of this temple as a worship of God in His manifestation as the God of the Sea or the God of Baruna.
+In fact, the existence of this temple is a worship of God in His manifestation as the God of the Sea or the God of Baruna.
 For the safety and welfare of the world and the balance between the sea and the earth.
-The temple area and its surrounding temples are also known for its holy water.
+The temple area and its surrounding temples are also known for their holy water.
 While visiting the temple, make sure to get some holy water sprinkled on you by one of the local priests or drink it yourself.

 This temple is particularly beautiful for sunset pictures.
-So it is better to visit between 4 until 6 pm or early morning before 10 am.
+So it is better to visit between 4 and 6 pm or early morning before 10 am.
 Lush tropical gardens as well as souvenir shops, restaurants and a cultural park that holds regular dances, are featured in Tanah Lo Temple.
-Several small temples are also in the area such as Batu Bolong and Penyawang, as well as residents temples.
+Several small temples are also in the area such as Batu Bolong and Penyawang, as well as residents’ temples.

 2. Ulun Danu Temple